 As a subsidiary company of the Group, the corporate governance arrangements which apply to the Company are defined by SSE's Group Governance Framework.
-This is set out on pages 122 and 123 of the SSE plc Annual Report, with the Company being part of the SSEN Distribution business unit.
+This is set out on the 2023/24 Annual Report available at www.sse.com, with the Company being part of the SSEN Distribution business unit.